goldin2008/Note/sd_ml.md

   Impression: If a Tweet is displayed on a user’s Twitter feed, it counts as an impression.
 It is not necessary that the user reads it or engages with it, scrolling past it also counts as an impression.

   Given that the model’s scores are only going to be used to rank Tweets among themselves, poor model calibration doesn’t matter much in this scenario.
-We will discuss this in the ads system chapter, where calibrated scores are important, and we need to be mindful of such a sampling technique.
+We will discuss this in the ads system  , where calibrated scores are important, and we need to be mindful of such a sampling technique.

   - Balancing positive and negative training examples
   - Train test split